robineero/my-small-projects/link-share/readme.md

 **List of updates**

-+ 22.11.20 - Added id attribute to Link object and an option to delete links by link id.
-Id is first characters of MD5 hash of the full URL.
++ Added id attribute to Link object and an option to delete links by link id `date("YmdHis")`.
 + Added random cat fact (using [cat-facts API](https://github.com/alexwohlbruck/cat-facts)) to cheer up my girlfriend because likes cats :)